 Management and Management Information Science majors pursuing an Accounting minor must take 2 upper level Management classes in place of MGMT 0022 and MGMT 0023.

+Each course for the Accounting minor must be completed with a grade of C- or better.

 Total Credits: 15

 Education Minor

 Students interested in Education may choose to pursue a minor either to supplement the work in their majors or to fulfill the requirements for a related area within their majors.
 The minor in Education requires that students complete a total of 21 credits, six of which can be used to fulfill social science requirements under General Education.

 Requirements: 2 courses (6 credits)

-- PSY 0010 INTRODUCTION TO PSYCHOLOGY \
+- PSY 0010 INTRODUCTION TO PSYCHOLOGY

-- PSY 0310 DEVELOPMENTAL PSYCHOLOGY \
+- PSY 0310 DEVELOPMENTAL PSYCHOLOGY OR

+- PSY 0311 LIFESPAN DEVELOPMENT

 Note:

-\Select these courses to fulfill Social Science (SS and SS1) under General Education.
+Select these courses to fulfill Social Science (SS and SS1) under General Education.

 Requirements: 5 courses (15 credits)

-- ADMPS 1001 SOCIAL FOUNDATIONS OF EDUCATN
+- ADMPS 1001 SOCIAL FOUNDATIONS OF EDUCATION

-- IL 1330 STRATS TECHNQ INSTC-ERLY CHLHD
+- IL 1330 STRATEGIES AND TECHNIQUES OF INSTRUCTION EARLY CHILDHOOD OR

+- IL 1332 STRATEGIES AND TECHNIQUES OF INSTRUCTION SECONDARY

 - IL 1700 EARLY FIELD EXPERIENCE-ELEM or

-- IL 1702 EARLY FLD EXPERIENCE-SECONDARY or
+- IL 1702 EARLY FLD EXPERIENCE-SECONDARY

-- IL 1060 EDUC EXCEP STUDENTS CLASSRM 1
+- IL 1060 EDUCATION OF EXCEPTIONAL STUDENTS IN THE CLASSROOM 1

-- PSYED 1001 INTRO EDUCATIONAL PSYCHOLOGY \
+- PSYED 1001 INTRO EDUCATIONAL PSYCHOLOGY

 Note: